dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR02.md

 0601 Designing for Humans

+0701 Computational Science

+0801 Teaching Computational Thinking for All

+0901 Future Computation

 ## 0501.
 Software Engineering

 Software engineering is the part of computer science that is too difficult for the computer scientist.